 The consultation comprised a telephone meeting on 15 January 2015 (meeting notes are included as Appendix A) and a subsequent advice letter from Natural England (dated 21 January 2015) that set out Natural England's expectations of the MMS (also Appendix A).
 On the basis of this consultation, a first draft of the MMS was produced.
 Subsequently, a site visit to Bran Sands lagoon and meeting was held on 5 February 2015 with Natural England, the Environment Agency, the Marine Management Organisation (MMO), Cefas and York Potash Limited to discuss the first draft of the MMS and the deliverability of the habitat enhancement proposals for Bran Sands lagoon.
-Comments made at the meeting (and subsequently in a letter from Natural England dated 9 February 2015 (see Appendix A)) have been incorporated into this version of the MMS (Revision 2).
+Comments made at the meeting (and subsequently in a letter from Natural England dated 9 February 2015 (see Appendix A)), and in Natural England's relevant representation, have been incorporated into this version of the MMS (Revision 3).